|

 Peter

-believes that by making “the disciples” bare the yoke of the Law is in
+believes that by making the disciples bare the yoke of the Law is in fact

-If God did not consider the Law important for Salvation in Acts 10,
+God did not consider the Law important for salvation in Acts 10, why

-why should anyone else consider it important for the purpose of salvation.
+should anyone else consider it important for the purpose of salvation?

 Notice

-that Peter does not say, “why do you want to bring the yoke of the law
+that Peter does not say, "Why do you want to bring the yoke of the

 uses the word disciples, as in all disciples, both Jews and Gentiles.